 I paused at the bottom of the stairs.
 The noise of the nearby ballroom sounded strangely muted, as though I’d stuffed cotton in my ears.
 My head swam.
 McNaught had told me he would do anything.
 I should believe him.
 Which meant I couldn’t tell him what just happened.
 This was why John kept secrets from him.
 To keep people like the viscountess, who had not only been raped, but was now being blackmailed about it, free from further pain.

-I needed to forgive my husband for lying to me.
+I needed to forgive John and Henry for lying to me.
 I would be a massive hypocrite not to.

-“Say whatever it is you planned to say to me and then begone,” I told him.
+“Say whatever it is you planned to say to me and then be gone,” I told him, my anger making me brave.
 “I’m in no mood for you tonight.”

 He took a step toward me.
 I longed for the bookend I’d left in the powder room.
-Instead of retreating, like I always had, I remained rooted where I was at the bottom of the stairs.
+Instead of retreating, like I always did, I remained rooted where I was at the bottom of the stairs.
 I’d had just about enough of being bullied and belittled tonight.
-I had to put up with it when it came from the queen, but I was under no such obligation when it came to him, and that savage part of me I tried so hard to restrain came roaring to the surface.
+I had to put up with it when it came from the queen, but I was under no such obligation when it came to him, and that savage part of me I tried so hard to hold at bay came roaring to the surface.